 Elizabeth Bay, NSW

-As a part of a landscape regeneration of Beare Park, Elizabeth Bay, we were appointed by the City of Sydney to redesign the existing toilet facilities.
+As a part of a landscape regeneration of Beare Park, Elizabeth Bay, we were appointed by the City of Sydney to redesign the existing amenities building.

-The existing facilities were set against a rock face on the south-east corner of the park and are viewed from above by residents of neighbouring apartment buildings.
+The building is set against a rock face on the south-east corner of the park on the edge of a large open lawn.
+It is also viewed from above by residents of neighbouring apartment buildings.
 The Lord Mayor, Clover Moore, once lived in the neighbourhood and along with local residents, took particular interest in the design brief and outcome.

-The result is a robust, light-filled, low maintenance, vandal resistant building, that sits unobtrusively within its landscape setting.
+The result is a robust, light-filled, low maintenance, vandal resistant building, that sits unobtrusively within its landscaped setting.

 Green Magazine 2009